GDSCVBSPU/Hactoberfest22/Programming Questions/Readme.md

    College - KJSIEIT, Mumbai
    \*\* I am Technical Lead in GDSC-KJSIEIT
    Details : I have printed one pattern using simple for loop.

+1. Name - Trushil Dhokiya
+   Branch - Computer Engineering
+   College - KJSIEIT, Mumbai
+   Details : Java program to check number is armstrong or not